Your Privacy Matters to Garmin

 Data Shared with Service Providers

-Garmin shares your email address with Adobe, Emarsys and Mailchimp to assist in sending you emails.
-We use SendGrid to send messages from your Garmin inReach device to email addresses on your contact list.
-Pipedrive is a service we use to keep in touch with business partners.
+Garmin shares your email address with select third parties to assist in sending you emails, to send messages from your inReach device to email addresses and phone numbers on your contact list, and to keep in touch with business partners.

 Data Shared for Legal Reasons